hibukki/docopilot/README.md

     ```
     (Follow the browser authentication flow)

-3.  **Push Code:**
+3.  **Create/Clone Project:**
+    *   **If starting new:** Create a new Doc and linked script project:
         ```bash
+        # Replace "My Docopilot Doc" with your desired document title
+        clasp create --title "My Docopilot Doc" --type DOCS
+        ```
+        This will output links to the created Google Doc and Apps Script project.
+    *   **If using existing code:** Clone the repository and ensure a `.clasp.json` file pointing to your Apps Script project ID exists.

+4.  **Push Code:**
+    ```bash
     clasp push
     ```
-    This uploads the current code to the associated Apps Script project.
+    This uploads the code to the Apps Script project.

 ## Usage

-1. Open the Google Doc associated with this Apps Script project (the one created when you first ran `clasp create` or cloned an existing project connected to this script).
+1. Open the Google Doc associated with this script project (use the link from `clasp create` or open the Doc connected to your cloned project).
 2. Look for the **Docopilot** menu item in the Google Docs menu bar.
 3. Select **Docopilot > Show sidebar**.
-4. Enter your Gemini API Key in the sidebar settings.
+4. Configure settings (API Key, Prompt) as needed within the sidebar.
-5. Click **Analyze for Comments** or wait ~1.5 seconds after you stop editing the document for comments to be generated automatically.
+5. Comments will be generated automatically ~1.5 seconds after you stop editing, or you can click **Analyze for Comments**.